Building a Euros sweepstake website with 11ty

 Manifest

 This file tells the browser how it should display the app.
-It includes things like the name, start URL colours and logos (and more).
+It includes things like the name, start URL colours and logos.
 This is in the JSON format and follows a straightforward convention.

 Service worker